josephazar/MS_docs_mcp_agents/README.md

 - "What is Azure Functions and how do I create one?"
 - "How do I deploy a web app to Azure App Service using Azure CLI?"
 - "What is Azure Kubernetes Service?"
-- "Explain Azure Virtual Networks"
+- "Explain Azure Container Instances"
+- "How do I create an Azure SQL Database?"

 ## API Endpoints